 - If you work in a company that deals with one or more strands of continuous innovation then ignore this suggestion!
 If you are involved in an innovation programme then beware of creating too many ideas!
 Once you have got as many as you need, stop generating ideas and get on with evaluating them and put them into action.

 - Be careful of ‘givens’, the rules that everyone accepts as true for no good reason.
 Patterns are good though as they help us deal with lots of thoughts at once, stopping our heads from exploding.

 - If you are stuck, try redefining or reframing your issue in some way.
 You might like to just look from a different perspective or maybe use metaphor

-For a long time I have been promoting a system that can measure Innovation potential and help develop an Innovation blueprint for organisation in any sector.
+For a long time I have been promoting a system that can measure Innovation potential.
+The aim is to help develop an Innovation blueprint for organisations in any sector.
 Now it is time to focus on engineering and manufacturing.
-In the current economic climate there are organisations that will sadly fail and there are organisations that are doing well both in terms of Innovation and long term sustainability.
-For a good example based here in the UK take a look at Gripple Limited, a Sheffield based company that is both innovative in its leadership, products, structure and the adoption of shared ownership.
+In the current economic climate there are organisations that will sadly fail.
+There are organisations that are doing well both in terms of Innovation and long term sustainability.
+For a good example based here in the UK take a look at Gripple Limited, a Sheffield based company.
+It is both innovative in its leadership, products, structure and the adoption of shared ownership.